 In Maida Vale a couple fall back in love with their maisonette

-By re-thinking the layouts of two floors, carving the space, opening up the views, extending just what is needed and making sure we do not to lose the garden - we transformed a flat that was driving our clients mad into a bright and relaxed family home.
+By re-thinking the layouts of two floors, carving out space, opening up the views, extending just what is needed and making sure we do not to lose the garden - we transformed a flat that was driving our clients mad into a bright and relaxed family home.